NeuralPensieve/NeuralPensieve.github.io/_posts/2024-12-04-vocabulary-size.md

 # How many words do you know?

 A few years back, I started wondering: what’s the minimum number of questions you’d need to ask someone to figure out the size of their vocabulary?
-Of course, asking random questions is not exactly optimal, and clearly the best solution would involve some kind of exploration-exploitation trade-off, but I never got around to actually solve it.
+Of course, asking random questions is not exactly optimal, and clearly the best solution would involve some kind of exploration-exploitation trade-off, but I never got around to actually work on it.
 Now that I’ve got some free time, I figured I’d give it a shot.

 Here’s how I’ve been conceptualizing the problem: imagine having a list of all words, ranked by their difficulty.
 If I assign a prior probability to each of these words and begin sampling from this distribution, I can use the answers to update the prior, repeating the process iteratively.
 This is essentially a version of Thompson Sampling.